isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception (using TS concepts)

-Early versions of a new "concept" still under development will often just define simple sets of constraints without a well-specified semantics.
+Early versions of a new “concept” still under development will often just define simple sets of constraints without a well-specified semantics.
 Finding good semantics can take effort and time.
 An incomplete set of constraints can still be very useful: